 - 1. In the Uyuni WebUI, navigate to the first action you want to perform in the action chain.
 For example, navigate to System Details for a client, and click [schedule System Reboot]. - 2.
-Check the Add to field and select new action chain.
+Check the Add to field and select the action chain you want to add to:

-- 3. Confirm the action.
+- ° If this is your first action chain, select new action chain. - If the action chain already exists, select it from the list. - If you already have existing action chains, but you want to create a new action chain, start typing a name for the new action chain to create it. - 3.
+Confirm the action.
 The action is not performed immediately, it creates the new action chain, and a blue bar confirming this appears at the top of the screen. - 4.
 Continue adding actions to your action chain by checking the Add to field and selecting the name of the action chain to add them to. - 5.
 When you have finished adding actions, navigate to Schedule > Action Chains and selecting the action chain from the list. - 6.
 Re-order actions by dragging them and dropping them into the correct position.
 Click the blue plus sign to see the clients an action is to be performed on.
 Click [Save] to save your changes. - Schedule a time for your action chain to run, and click [Save and Schedule].
 If you leave the page without clicking either [Save] or [Save and Schedule] all unsaved changes are discarded.